vighneshiyer/research-notes/thesis.md

 ### Ryan's Thesis Advice

 > White the thesis as a tutorial on your topic.
 (See jrk's thesis or David Biancolin's thesis)
-> You will find holds that represents papers/projects you have to complete.
+> You will find holes that represents papers/projects you have to complete.
 > The qual slides should have a thesis outline at the end vs a timeline which is never realistic and obscures details.
 Make sure the committee knows what your complete plan is and what you have already written.
 > Compile a list of Unsolved problems in RTL verification. (meaning of coverage, bug localization theorems, etc.)